 Tip #4: If the unit is ducted, replace the filters regularly.

 Clogged duct filters can also hamper the efficiency of a unit and shorten its lifespan.
-It’s a good idea to replace these filters on a quarterly basis.
+It’s a good idea to replace these filters quarterly.
 Filters for the Extreme tiR unit are available on our website.

 Tip #5: If the unit is ducted, inspect the ductwork for cracks or leaks.

 Ductwork is subject to wear and tear.
-The slightest leak or tear in the ducting can have the unpleasant side effect of reducing the cooling capacity of the unit.
+The slightest leak or tear in the ducting can have the unpleasant side effect of reducing the unit’s cooling capacity.
 This may cause the unit to run an excessively long span of time.
-To protect your wines, it’s a good idea to regularly inspect all ducting for leaks or cracks.
+It’s a good idea to regularly inspect all ducting for leaks or cracks to protect your wines.

 Tip #6: Remove the grille and wash the filter with soap and water (Platinum 4000, 8000, and Mini Split only).

-It is WhisperKOOL’s hope that these six preventative maintenance tips will help your cooling unit running efficiently and safely.
+WhisperKOOL’s hope that these six preventative maintenance tips will help your cooling unit run efficiently and safely.
 At WhisperKOOL, our highest priority is the safety of your wine collection.
 For these and other educational wine storage and wine cooling posts, stay tuned to the WhisperKOOL blog and subscribe to our email list.
-Also, don’t forget to check out our website for the latest cooling solutions and wine cellaring information.
+Don’t forget to check out our website for the latest cooling solutions and wine cellaring information.